awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Allow with unsupported tag condition key for service: Using the effect Allow with the tag condition key {{conditionKeyName}} and actions for services with the following prefixes does not affect the policy: {{serviceNames}}.
+Allow with unsupported tag condition key for service: Using the effect Allow with the tag condition key and actions for services with the following prefixes does not affect the policy:.
 Actions for the listed service are not allowed by this statement.
 We recommend that you move these actions to a different statement without this condition key.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "Using the effect Allow with the tag condition key {{conditionKeyName}} and actions for services with the following prefixes does not affect the policy: {{serviceNames}}.
+"findingDetails": "Using the effect Allow with the tag condition key and actions for services with the following prefixes does not affect the policy:.
 Actions for the listed service are not allowed by this statement.
-We recommend that you move these actions to a different statement without this condition key.
+We recommend that you move these actions to a different statement without this condition key."
-"
 ```

 **Resolving the suggestion**